 You can’t stand your job and have to work with people you don’t like and do work you hate!

-Not a nice situation to be in…… or is it?
-I believe many of us have been in a situation like this or similar.
-When you just wanted to give up and do something else.
-But sometimes that is just not an option.
+I believe many of us have been in a situation like this or something similar.
+All we wanted to do was to give up and do something else.
+But sometimes, that is not an option.

 What can you do?

 When I was about 20 years old, I worked as a helper for a plumbing company.
 Because I was just a helper, they gave me all the horrible jobs, and I couldn’t stand it.
 I dreaded going to work every morning and couldn’t wait for the day to finish.